 The threshold parameter for our data is 16.06038 (shown in the table below).
-This cutoff point is based on (but not equal to) the smallest value in our sample.
+This cutoff point defines the smallest value in the Weibull distribution.
 However, in the full population of middle school girls, it is unlikely that there is a strict cutoff at this value.
 Instead, lower values are possible even though they are less likely.
 Consequently, I’ll pick the lognormal distribution.

 Parameter Values for Our Distribution

 We’ve identified our distribution as the lognormal distribution.
 Now, we need to find the parameter values for it.
 Population parameters are the values that define the shape and location of the distribution.
 We just need to look at the distribution parameters table below!

 Our body fat percentage data for middle school girls follow a lognormal distribution with a location of 3.32317 and a scale of 0.24188.

 Below, I created a probability distribution plot of our two top candidates using the parameter estimates.
 It displays the probability density functions for these distributions.
 You can see how the three-parameter Weibull distribution stops abruptly at the threshold/location value.
 However, the lognormal distribution continues to lower values.

 Identifying the probability distribution that your data follow can be critical for analyses that are very sensitive to the distribution, such as capability analysis.
 In a future blog post, I’ll show you what else you can do by simply knowing the distribution of your data.
 This post is all continuous data and continuous probability distributions.
 If you have discrete data, read my post about Goodness-of-Fit Tests for Discrete Distributions.